kavyansh34/Implied-volatility-predictor/README.md

 Setup and Usage
 To get started with this project, follow these steps:

-Prerequisites
+## Prerequisites
 Ensure you have the following libraries installed:

-pandas
+1)pandas

-numpy
+2) numpy

-scikit-learn
+3) scikit-learn

-lightgbm
+4) lightgbm

-matplotlib
+5) matplotlib

-Running the Code
+## Running the Code
 Clone the repository to your local machine.

 Place the dataset files (ETH_train.csv, ETH_test.csv, BTC_train.csv, BTC_test.csv) in the specified path within the notebook.

 Open and run the goquantfinalsubmission.ipynb notebook.
 The notebook is structured to execute the entire pipeline, from data preprocessing to generating the final submission file.

-Results
+## Results
 The model's performance is evaluated using several key metrics, which are calculated for each fold of the cross-validation process.
 The final results demonstrate the model's effectiveness in forecasting implied volatility.

-Performance Metrics
+### Performance Metrics
-Root Mean Squared Error (RMSE): The average RMSE across all folds is approximately 0.000047.
+1) Root Mean Squared Error (RMSE): The average RMSE across all folds is approximately 0.000047.

-Mean Absolute Error (MAE): The average MAE is approximately 0.000033.
+2) Mean Absolute Error (MAE): The average MAE is approximately 0.000033.

-R-squared (R²): The R-squared score for the final fold is 0.466, indicating that the model explains a significant portion of the variance in the data.
+3) R-squared (R²): The R-squared score for the final fold is 0.466, indicating that the model explains a significant portion of the variance in the data.

-Pearson Correlation: The average Pearson correlation coefficient is 0.612, signifying a strong positive relationship between the predicted and actual IV values.
+4) Pearson Correlation: The average Pearson correlation coefficient is 0.612, signifying a strong positive relationship between the predicted and actual IV values.

-Visualizations
+## Visualizations
 Actual vs. Predicted IV: A line graph comparing the actual and predicted IV for the last 5,000 data points of the final validation fold provides a visual confirmation of the model's tracking ability.

 Feature Importance: A bar chart of feature importances highlights the most influential predictors, offering insights into the key drivers of implied volatility. 📊